Shellter-A Shellcode Injecting Tool

 Type ‘L’ to use from the listed payload.

 Then, it asks you to select payload by index.
 You can select payload of your choice.
 In our case, we have selected 1 for Meterpreter_Reverse_TCP

 Then you are asked to set LHOST and LPORT.
 Type the local host IP and the local port on which you want the session.
 In our case, we have set LHOST 192.168.1.109 [Attacker IP] LPORT as 4444.

 When you press the Enter key, the payload information is displayed.

 A warning message appears and as soon as the injection is verified, you are asked to press the Enter key to continue.
 When you press the Enter key.

-In a new terminal type msfconsole to launch metasploit framework and execute following command
+In a new terminal type msfconsole to launch Metasploit framework and execute the following command

 Send PuTTY.exe File to Victim’s Machine

-When the victim’s click the putty.exe file which will be appear as similar as original putty.exe and hence the victim’s will get trapped and we will get meterpreter session.
+When the victim clicks the putty.exe file which will appear as similar to original putty.exe and hence the victim will get trapped and we will get a meterpreter session.

-As soon as the victim’s will click on putty.exe file, we will get meterpreter session as shown in the below image.
+As soon as the victim clicks on the putty.exe file, we will get meterpreter session as shown in the below image.